Last Updated 10/30/13

 Current Payment Incentive Opportunities for Recognized Primary Care Homes

 Public Employees' Benefit Board

-Beginning in January 2013, the Public Employee’s Benefit Board (PEBB) provides an age-adjusted, per-member-per-month incentive payment to Tier 2 or Tier 3 recognized primary care homes in the PEBB Statewide plan, administered by Providence Health & Services.
-In addition, PEBB members in the PEBB Statewide plan will have lower cost share for primary care services when they access care through a recognized primary care home – from 15 to 10 percent.
+The Public Employee's Benefit Board (PEBB) provides an age-adjusted, per-member-per-month incentive payment ot Tier 2 or Tier 3 recognized primary care homes in the PEBB Statewide plan, administered by Providence Health & Services.
+In addition, PEBB members in the PEBB Statewide plan have lower cost share for primary care services when they access care through a recognized primary care home - from 15 to 10 percent.

 Other Federal Payment Initiatives for Primary Care

 The Affordable Care Act (Section 5501(a)) created the Primary Care Incentive Payment (PCIP) program to offer an incentive payment to qualifying primary care physicians and non-physician practitioners who furnish primary care services to Medicare patients.
 To be eligible for the incentive payment, qualifying services must be rendered between January 1, 2011, and December 31, 2015.
 Providers in Oregon received approximately $4.3 million under this program in 2011.

 Oregon is one of seven markets selected to participate in this four year, multi-payer federal initiative to strengthen primary care capacity by testing a model of comprehensive, accountable primary care supported by multiple payers.
 Nearly 70 Oregon primary care practices were selected to participate and each is required to be recognized as a Patient-Centered Primary Care Home and to achieve certain CMS milestones over the four years.
 Please note that no new clinics are eligible for the initiative at this time.